AlaeddineJendoubi/Geolocation-Tracker-sample/README.md

-# AaquaTest
+# Geolocation-Tracker-sample

 installation instructions :

-Make sure to install all required packages by using "npm install" command Make sure to install all required pods by using "cd ios/" && "pod install" commands
+Make sure to install all required packages by using "npm install" command.
+Make sure to install all required pods by using "cd ios/" && "pod install" commands

 run the metro bundler using "npm run start ", and then from xcode run the project